bestbit7/portfolio/_posts/2019-01-06-AttributionQueries.md

     GROUP BY 1, 2
     ORDER BY 3 DESC;

-4. How many last touches is each campaign responsible for?
+4.How many last touches is each campaign responsible for?

 Starting with the last-touch query from the lesson, group by campaign and count the number of last touches for each.